How Flange Rating Works

 Ensuring joint integrity

 Selecting the right flange is important, but the integrity of the joint will not be assured if the flange sealing surface is damaged.
-This may occur as during transportation, construction of the pipeline or through corrosion after a period of use.
+This may occur during transportation, construction of the pipeline, or through corrosion after a period of use.

 Fortunately, a damaged flange can be repaired by machining the surface with a flange facing machine.
 These are available in external and internal mount configurations in different sizes, some capable of machining with flange diameters as large as 120” (3050mm).